hal58th/terra_wrap/README.md

 Terraform does not manage environments in a great way.
 You almost always have to supply a "var-file" and sometimes a "backend-config" file.
 This is where the `terra_wrap` wrapper script to the `terraform` command comes in.
-It was written to simplify having multiple environments and make less mistakes.
+It is used to simplify having multiple environments and make less mistakes.

 Running the command:
 ```bash